 Note to tenderers: Defence encourages contractors to maximise the use of ‘local’ businesses in their supply chains, particularly when contracts require work to be performed in Australia.
 For example, if work is to be performed at or near a Defence base (particularly in regional or remote Australia), Defence expects that, for any resultant Deed, processes for selecting companies to participate in the supply chain will include mechanisms to engage competitive local businesses that are based or primarily operate in the area where the Defence base is located.

 In responding to clause 1.1c, the tenderer is to set out ‘local business’ criteria against which local Australian Industry will be assessed.
-These criteria might include a distance from the Defence base or work location, or an identifiable area or region within which a company must have its principal place of business, or at least a major presence, to qualify as a ‘local business’.
+These criteria might include a distance or range from the Defence base or work location, or an identifiable area or region within which a company must have its principal place of business, or at least a major presence, to qualify as a ‘local business’.
 These distances, areas or regions could differ depending on the location or nature of the work, but the proposed definition will be assessed by the Commonwealth in accordance with the Defence Policy for Industry Participation.
 A definition of ‘local business’ that is agreed with the Commonwealth will be included in the Glossary of the resultant Deed.

 describe how the tenderer proposes to define ‘local business’, and how the tenderer will determine whether a service provider or supplier meets this definition; and